UVI's Research Initiative for Scientific Enhancement (RISE)

 - Schedule of Workshops and Seminars supported by RISE

 - List of NIH - National Institute of General Medical Sciences - Research Training Programs

 - RISE Programs

 - IMSD Programs

 Alice Stanford, PhD

 St. Thomas, VI 00802

-STEM research programs at UVI (including MARC, RISE, HBCU-UP, SURE, and SSRI) are managed by the Emerging Caribbean Scientists (ECS) Program.
+STEM research programs at UVI (including RISE and others) are managed by the Emerging Caribbean Scientists (ECS) Program.
 ECS offers ONE convenient application (available on the ECS Homepage) for students interested in being considered for these exceptional opportunities.
 The online application form and all supporting materials are due each year on February 28th.